UP-macroecology/Keuth_EuroInverts_BMIP_2024/README.md

 *Script:* 4a_PrepareModelData_pilotspecies_TREAM

-The Abundance data sets are prepared.
-These data sets are required for the models for the BMIP project.
+This script prepares the abundance datasets used as inputs for the BMIP project models.
 Here, the data for the pilot species is prepared.
 Data files are prepared at a 1km and 10km resolution and at cell level (aggregated abundance counts over several study sites) and at site level.

 *Script:* 4b_PrepareModelData_allspecies_TREAM

-The Abundance data sets are prepared.
-These data sets are required for the models for the BMIP project.
+This script prepares the abundance datasets used as inputs for the BMIP project models.
 Here, the data for the 18 species is prepared.
 Data files are prepared at a 1km and 10km resolution and at cell level (aggregated abundance counts over several study sites) and at site level.

 ### Data exploration
 *Script:* 4_DataExploration_TREAM.R